griffithlab/rnaseq_tutorial_wiki/Intro-to-AWS-Cloud-Computing.md

 ***

 ###Step 10.
 Examining a new Instance in the EC2 Console
+You should now see the EC2 Console view for a new instance.
+This view shows a table of all Instances you have created in the current `Region`.
+When an instance is terminated it will remain visible in this table for a brief time and then will be automatically removed.
+You should see a single entry that when selected looks much like the example below.
+After a few minutes, your instance should achieve an `Instance State` of `running`.
+Note the incredible wealth of information available both in the table and in the `Description` view below.
+Much of the configuration we described above will be summarized here.
+To work effectively with your instances you will need to become familiar with certain features of this EC2 console view.
+For example, the `Name`, `Instance Type`, `AMI ID`, `Root device type`, `Root device`, and `Block devices` will help to remind you what kind of instance you configured.
+In order to remotely log into the instance in order to use it, the following items in the console will be relevant: `Instance State`, `Key Pair Name`, `Security Groups`, and `Public IP` (or `Public DNS`).
+Try to familiarize yourself with each of these features and how to find them in the console for each instance you have have running.

+To modify an instance in the EC2 console you can select that instance (or a series instances) using the blue check boxes at the left.
+You can then perform various tasks using the `Actions` menu.
+You can also right click on a single instance to obtain a similar menu.
+Before logging into this instance lets take a momemt to examine various important sections of the EC2 console in particular the `EC2 Dashboard`, `Volumes`, `Security Groups`, and `Key Pairs`.
+In each of these view you should see new entities that correspond to the instance we just created.

 ***
 **Step 10.
 EC2 Console view of a new Instance:**